sammchardy/binance-chain-signing-service/README.rst

 .. code:: yaml

-    # amount of minutes access tokens are valid
+    # amount of minutes access tokens are valid, set to a large number if a long expiry is needed
     access_token_expiry_minutes: 10080
-    # secret key to encode tokens, generate with bcrypt tool
+    # secret key to encode tokens, generate with a bcrypt tool
-    secret_key: change_this
+    secret_key: <bcrypt_hash>

 **Wallets**

 .. code:: yaml

     wallets:
+      # the private key for this wallet
       - private_key: <private_key>
-        name: wallet_1  # name of the wallet used in requests
+        # name of the wallet, this is used in requests to the signing service
+        name: wallet_1
         # specify the environment to use for this wallet
         env_name: TESTNET  # or PROD
         ip_whitelist:  # optional section